 Protecting the marine environment is central to the mission of Puget Sound Pilots.
 Crew fatigue, mechanical problems, or navigational errors can lead to accidents that spill thousands of gallons of pollutants into the water.

-When a pilot boards a ship, he questions the Captain about the condition of the ship.
-Before the vessel can sail, the Captain must certify that his ship’s propulsion and navigational equipment are in good working order and comply with all U.S. and international safety standards.
+When a pilot boards a ship, they question the Captain about the condition of the ship.
+Before the vessel can sail, the Captain must certify that their ship’s propulsion and navigational equipment are in good working order and comply with all U.S. and international safety standards.